.284 Winchester: Contemporary use

-These ballistics show that the .284 Winchester is as good as the .280 Remington with the same weight bullet.
-The short mountain rifles for which the .284 Winchester seems best suited seldom come with 24-inch barrels.
-Aside from Winchester, no other major company has ever loaded factory ammunition for the .284 Winchester.
+The .284 Winchester is ballistically similar to the .280 Remington with equivalent bullet weights.
+Aside from Winchester, no major company has loaded factory ammunition for the .284 Winchester.

-The cartridge is sometimes used for long-range target shooting like F-Class and 1,000 yd/m long range competitions, where participants usually handload their ammunition.
-For this application the .284 Winchester is loaded with 175 and 180 gr very-low-drag bullets.
+The cartridge is sometimes used for long-range target shooting disciplines such as F-Class, where participants typically handload their ammunition.
+For this application the .284 Winchester is generally loaded with heavy for caliber very-low-drag bullets.

-The .284 Winchester is not popular in Europe, where it competes with the 7×64mm, to which it is almost ballistically identical.
-When compared to the .284 Winchester the 7×64mm has a lower C.I.P. maximum allowed chamber pressure and, as a European 7 mm cartridge, has a slightly larger bore.
-European 7 mm cartridges all have 7.24 mm (0.285 in) grooves Ø diameter.
-American 7 mm cartridges have 7.21 mm (0.284 in) grooves Ø.
+The .284 Winchester is not popular in Europe, where it competes with the ballistically similar 7×64mm.
+When compared to the .284 Winchester, the 7×64mm has a lower C.I.P. maximum allowed chamber pressure and a slightly larger bore.
+European 7 mm cartridges feature 7.24 mm (0.285 in) grooves Ø diameter, while American 7 mm cartridges have 7.21 mm (0.284 in) grooves Ø.